Kitware/nrtk/docs/getting_started/first_perturbation.rst

 -------------------------------------------

 Via the pyBSM package, NRTK exposes a large set of Optical Transfer Functions (OTFs).
 These OTFs can simulate different environmental and sensor-based effects.
-For example, the :ref:`JitterOTFPerturber <JitterOTFPerturber>` simulates different levels of sensor jitter.
+For example, the :ref:`JitterPerturber <JitterPerturber>` simulates different levels of sensor jitter.
 By modifying its input parameters, you can observe how sensor jitter affects image quality.